simmplecoder/custom-collections/src/custom/linked_list_tests/ImplementationStatus.md

 <h3>Future plan</h3>

 Tests should be moved to a subclass of abstract class named `Test`.
-The abstract class should be rougly like the following:
+The abstract class should be roughly like the following:

     abstract class Test
     {